Carnosine: benefits, dosage, contraindications

 A preliminary, randomized, double-blind, placebo-controlled trial of L-carnosine to improve cognition in schizophrenia

-A small clinical study conducted on healthy men with muscle fatigue showed that taking a combination of 2 grams of carnosine and 2 grams of beta-alanine in a single dose 4 hours before testing increases maximum voluntary muscle contractions during knee extensions by 15% and jump height by 6% compared to a placebo.
-However, muscle soreness increased 24 hours after taking carnosine and beta-alanine.
-In another small clinical trial conducted on healthy men, taking a single dose of 2.5 grams of carnosine plus 2.5 grams of beta-alanine did not affect most measures of athletic performance, including perceived exertion, work rate, maximum workload, and oxygen use, compared to a placebo.
-However, there was a slight benefit on the ventilatory threshold during a test.
-High-intensity exercise induces a significant oxidative stress response, leading to inflammation and muscle damage, and reducing oxidative stress may benefit the recovery process and subsequent exercise performance.
-However, the review of carnosine as an in vivo antioxidant has been limited to animal models.
-Therefore, the efficacy of carnosine as an antioxidant in humans remains to be explored.
+A small clinical study conducted in healthy men suffering from muscle fatigue showed that taking a combination of 2 grams of carnosine and 2 grams of beta-alanine as a single dose 4 hours before the test increased maximal voluntary muscle contractions during knee extensions by 15% and jump height by 6% compared with placebo.
+However, muscle pain increased 24 hours after taking carnosine and beta-alanine.
+In another small clinical trial in healthy men, taking a single dose of 2.5 grams of carnosine plus 2.5 grams of beta-alanine did not affect most measures of sports performance, including perceived exertion, work rate, maximal workload, and oxygen uptake, compared with placebo.
+However, a small benefit was observed for ventilatory threshold during a test.
+High-intensity exercise provokes a significant oxidative stress response, leading to inflammation and muscle damage, and attenuating oxidative stress may be beneficial for the recovery process and subsequent exercise performance.
+However, the investigation of carnosine as an antioxidant in vivo has been limited to animal models.
+Therefore, the effectiveness of carnosine as an antioxidant in humans remains to be explored.

 Posologie